EDOCDO-SydneyLeiher/Privacy-Suppression/README.md

 ![Data with Primary Suppression solved](PNG/primary_suppression_solution.PNG)

-Therefore, the sum of the primary suppression must be greater then 3, or the next minimum value in a row is suppressed as the complementary suppression.
+Therefore, the sum of the primary suppression must be greater than 3, or the next minimum value in a row is suppressed as the complementary suppression.

 ![Complementary Suppression](PNG/complementary_suppression.PNG)